-The normal rules apply to all parts of the Listening Test:
+When preparing for Section 4, review the tips and strategies that apply to all parts of the Listening Test:

-- Read the title
+- Read the title to ‘activate your schema*’

 - Read through the questions